tangrams/tangram-tutorial/src/Assets/markdown/styling.md

 ## Labels

 Finally, let's introduce one more styling concept before we jump into data filters.
-Remember the `text` style that we spoke about in the <a href="/#/minimum-map/min">Layers and Data Import</a> section?
+Remember the `text` style that we discussed in the <a href="/#/minimum-map/min">Layers and Data Import</a> section?
 Well we can use that style for showing labels!
 Let's do that for our countries.

 First, there's one line of magic sauce we need to add to our `sources` block in the form of `generate_label_centroids: true` (on line #5 below).
 This line tells Tangram to add new points to the data source, each located at the geometrical center (or "centroid") of every polygon in the data.
 We will use these new points for positioning our labels.